advocations/skype/Skype/AppSDK/HowToJoinOnlineMeeting_Android.md

 >[!NOTE]
 If the anonymous meeting your app joins is hosted in a **Skype for Business Online** service and your app is enabled for Skype for Business preview features, then your app can use a meeting Url to join.
+A Trusted Application API service application is not needed to complete the scenario in this case.
+To learn how to use a meeting Url, read [Use the SDK to join a meeting with an Android device](HowToJoinMeeting_Android.md)

 After completing the steps in this article, your app can join a **Skype for Business Online** video meeting with discovery Url and anonymous meeting token.
 No **Skype for Business Online** credentials are used to join the meeting.